Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 Remember, the usage of clipless pedals depends mainly on your riding style and preference.

-If you are still not sure whether to use them or not, describe your riding style in the comments below, and I will recommend the best solution for you.
+If you are still unsure whether to use them, describe your riding style in the comments below, and I will recommend the best solution for you.

 Clipless Pedals FAQ